mozilla/treeherder/docs/submitting_data.md

 If you want one config to go to Treeherder Staging and a different one to go to Production, please specify that in the bug.
-You could use the same exchange with different routing key settings, or two separate exchanges.
+You could use the same exchange with different project settings, or two separate exchanges.
 The choice is yours.